NYUMedML/DeepDementia/README.md

 ### Data

 ```
-scan ID and patient ID is availabel in
+scan ID and patient ID is available
 ```